ElementQi/StreamBP/readme.md

 pip install streambp
 pip install -r requirements.txt
 ```
+> [!NOTE]

-**Note**: The gradient calculation of other `transformer` and `trl` versions may be different and leads to incorrect result.
+> The gradient calculation of other `transformer` and `trl` versions may be different and leads to incorrect result.
 We are actively developing the repository and will release a more stable implementation later.

 ### Reproduce StreamBP
 Paper results can be reproduced by the scripts under `scripts` folder.